Hierarchical Explanations for Video Action Recognition: Accuracy-Explainability Trade Off

 For ActivityNet the clip-level class accuracy (Table \ref{table:Acc-ActivityNet}) is comparable across both networks, however, due to the hierarchical learning of hyperbolic Resnet it shows better sibling and cousin accuracy, additionally, it shows an improvement for class accuracy at the video level (see Table \ref{table:Acc-Videolevel}).
 Overall, we see comparable performance for the non-interpretable networks on UCF-101 and improvements for the Hyperbolic networks on ActivityNet.

-\myparagraph{Interpretable Models.} The performance of interpretable models on UCF-101 and ActivityNet are shown in the bottom four rows of Table \ref{table:Acc-UCF}, \ref{table:Acc-ActivityNet}, and \ref{table:Acc-Videolevel}.
-We report the results for a regular ProtoPNet \cite{chen2019looks} adapted for videos and the variations of our Hierarchical ProtoPNet.
+\myparagraph{Interpretable Models.} The performance of interpretable models on UCF-101 and ActivityNet are shown in the bottom three rows of Table \ref{table:Acc-UCF}, \ref{table:Acc-ActivityNet}, and \ref{table:Acc-Videolevel}.
+We report the results for a regular ProtoPNet \cite{chen2019looks} adapted for videos and the variations of HIPE.

 For UCF-101, with a regular ProtoPNet with 10 prototypes per class, the accuracy drops considerably: the clip-level class accuracy drops to $78.30$ and the video-level accuracy to $84.48$.
-This is because of the explainability-accuracy trade-off common in explainable-AI, also reported in \cite{chen2019looks}.
-In contrast, our hierarchical ProtoPNet is much less affected and recovers the drop by $1.19$ for class accuracy, $2.68$, and $1.81$ for sibling and cousin accuracies respectively.
-Our Hierarchical-ProtoPNet CPG with 5 prototypes per class also shows similar improvement in performance, however, increasing the number of prototypes to 10 per class improves the performance by $2.10$, $3.38$, and $2.04$ for class, sibling, and cousin accuracies respectively.
+This is because of the explainability-accuracy trade off common in explainable-AI, also reported in \cite{chen2019looks}.
+In contrast, HIPE with 5 prototypes per class is much less affected and recovers the drop by $1.15$ for class accuracy, $2.96$, and $1.75$ for sibling and cousin accuracies respectively.
+Increasing the number of prototypes to 10 per class further improves the performance by $2.10$, $3.38$, and $2.04$ for class, sibling, and cousin accuracies respectively.
 Moreover, the performance at the video level reaches $86.22$ (see Table \ref{table:Acc-Videolevel}).
-Hence, all three variations of our proposed hierarchical ProtoPNet reduce the accuracy drop.
+Hence, both variations of our proposed HIPE reduce the accuracy drop.

-On ActivityNet (see Table \ref{table:Acc-ActivityNet}) we observe a clear accuracy-explainability trade-off for the regular ProtoPNet, with drops in both the clip and video level accuracies.
-However, whilst our Hierarchical ProtoPNet shows a similar drop in class accuracy we can observe that it partially recovers from this drop on the sibling and cousin metrics.
-This behavior holds for both the Hierarchical ProtoPNet CPG with 5 prototypes, and for CPG variant with 10 prototypes per class we even see improvements for the sibling and cousin metrics of $1.19$ and $1.3$ respectively.
+On ActivityNet (see Table \ref{table:Acc-ActivityNet}) we observe a clear accuracy-explainability trade off for the regular ProtoPNet, with drops in both the clip and video level accuracies.
+However, whilst HIPE shows a similar drop in class accuracy we can observe that it partially recovers from this drop on the sibling and cousin metrics.
+This behavior holds for both the HIPE with 5 prototypes, and for the variant with 10 prototypes per class, we even see improvements for the sibling and cousin metrics of $1.19$ and $1.3$ respectively.
 Whilst ActivityNet remains challenging, an improvement in sibling and cousin accuracies is directly beneficial to the explainability as demonstrated in Section~\ref{subsec:visual_exp}.

-Hence, we can observe that on both datasets our Hierarchical ProtoPNet is less affected by the accuracy-explainability trade-off whilst also providing multi-level explanations.
+Hence, we can observe that on both datasets HIPE is less affected by the accuracy-explainability trade off whilst also providing multi-level explanations.